 For a more thorough review of abbreviations and acronyms for charting, be sure to check out our complete list of common massage abbreviations.

-Tips for effective SOAP note documentation
+Tips for writing better SOAP notes

 It is important for all massage therapists, whether working as an employee or self-employed, to be able to write an effective SOAP note.
 And in most cases, it needs to be written fairly quickly.
 If you see 5 clients per day, you don’t want to spend 15-20 minutes per note.